nghongson/nghongson.github.io/docs/nextjs/Middleware.md

 - Logging and Analytics: Capture and analyze request data for insights before processing by the page or API.
 - Feature Flagging: Enable or disable features dynamically for seamless feature rollouts or testing.

-## middleware may not be the optimal approach
+## Middleware may not be the optimal approach

 - Complex Data Fetching and Manipulation: Middleware is not designed for direct data fetching or manipulation, this should be done within Route Handlers or server-side utilities instead.
 - Heavy Computational Tasks